-Singing demands expending a lot of physical energy and hence a routine singing warm up exercises are critical for singers when compared to musicians.
+Singing demands expending a lot of physical energy and hence a routine singing warm-up exercises are critical for singers when compared to musicians.
 For a singer, the energy is expended in two ways.
-The vocal activity which takes up energy and stamina while singing and physical activity which uses up energy when a performer goes on stage to stand and sing let alone the dancing and the interacting part.
-Just like sportsmen and athletes do a warm up session before the workout session, singers need to do a warm up singing session before an actual practice/performance.
-This will help in stretching and flexing the vocal chords and prevents damage and strain while singing beside helping in the overall improvement in singing quality.
+The vocal activity takes up energy and stamina while singing and physical activity which uses up energy when a performer goes on stage to stand and sing, let alone the dancing and the interacting part.
+Just like sportsmen and athletes do a warm-up session before the workout session, singers need to do a warm up singing session before an actual practice/performance.
+This will help in stretching and flexing the vocal cords and prevents damage and strain while singing beside helping in the overall improvement in singing quality.

 Therefore, the deep breathing, yoga, and meditation go a long way in releasing tension and calming you down.
 “Vocalises” are additional singing warm up exercises that train your voice through breath control, voice modulation, voice blending, voice balance, intonation, and diction.

 The Golden Rules Of Vocal Warm-Ups

 - You can start doing this exercise after taking a lot of fluids to help in lubricating and moisturizing your vocal cords.
 These warm-up exercises are essential in increasing the flow of blood to your voice-producing muscles.
 But before you start, you should perform first some relaxation exercises to condition your physical and mental attributes in doing this exercise.

 - Then, you can follow it up with a form of breathing exercise, pitch exercise, and improvement of vocal strength exercise.
 Later, you can set your routine of warming up that fits your requirements.
 But in following these vocal warm up tips for beginners, you should discuss first the kind of exercise that you wish to do with your mentor to obtain his advice in charting out a plan for you.